Find out about the type of assistance dogs available and how to apply for one.

 - all necessary training for you as the assistance dog handler

-- all travel and accommodation you, your assistance dog or the dog provider need during the training program
+- all travel and accommodation you, your assistance dog or the dog supplier need during the training program

-- a welfare check completed by the assistance dog provider every 6 months
+- a welfare check completed by the assistance dog supplier every 6 months

-- an annual Public Access Test (PAT) and the assistance dog registration completed by the assistance dog provider
+- an annual Public Access Test (PAT) and the assistance dog registration completed by the assistance dog supplier

 - ongoing training of the assistance dog and you as needed.